c237team4/CardVault/README.md

 ### Step 1: Tell Git who you are

 This is important.
-It stamps your name on every commit you make, which is **how the lecturer sees what you personally contributed**.
-Get it wrong and your work looks like someone else's.
+It stamps your name on every commit you make.

 In a terminal, run these two lines, with your own name and your school email: